VanessaMancia/Azure-Introduction/README.md

 ![image](https://user-images.githubusercontent.com/109401839/230802793-5cd508ee-80f4-4ec5-a550-a9bcfee016b6.png)

-- In a new browser/incognito, log in as rgcontributordave and observe result of being a Subscription Level Reader
+- In a new browser/incognito, log in as rgcontributordave and observe the result of being a Subscription Level Reader

 ![msedge_0h9H4b5cvQ](https://user-images.githubusercontent.com/109401839/230802957-c2564141-5e21-4f06-8566-70b1464c40ce.png)